• Skip to content

 Travel vaccinations

-When you start planning your overseas travel, talk to your doctor or a travel clinic about the vaccinations you and your child need.
+When you start planning your overseas travel, talk to your GP or a travel clinic about the vaccinations you and your child need.
 Keep in mind that vaccines might be required months before you travel.

 Travellers diarrhoea and breastfeeding